ouspg/CompSec/Lab5_ChipWhisperer/README.md

 **In this task you will be completing tutorial *Fault_4-AES_Differential_Fault_Analysis_Attacks.ipynb*.**
 Tutorial contains rather straightforward descriptions and scripts for this attack, but glitch parameters and the correct place of execution to be glitched are wrong.
-You must find correct places to glitch yourself (8th and 9th round key between MixColumn step as described in tutorial) and you can use values of width and offset for the glitch from the previous task when you find out those for your device.
+You must find correct places to glitch yourself (for example between last 2 MixColumn steps for 9th round key as described in tutorial) and you can use values of width and offset for the glitch from the previous task when you find out those for your device.
+This task may take some time because analysis script needs enough different glitches to solve correct key.

 When you have completed tutorial, take screeshot/copy script output to return sheet to show that you have calculated correct key by injecting faults to correct places of code.
 Specify also the glitch parameters you used in your attack script.